wybo/agentbase/README.md

 Inside src/ the most important files are:

-[agent.coffee](http://doc.agentbase.org/class/ABM/Agent.html) The agents that populate your model.
+[Agent.coffee](http://doc.agentbase.org/class/ABM/Agent.html) contains the agents that populate your model.

-[agents.coffee](http://doc.agentbase.org/class/ABM/Agents.html) The set of @agents you see called in models.
+[Agents.coffee](http://doc.agentbase.org/class/ABM/Agents.html) is the set of @agents you see called in models.

-[patches.coffee](http://doc.agentbase.org/class/ABM/Patches.html) The set of @patches that each model has.
+[Patches.coffee](http://doc.agentbase.org/class/ABM/Patches.html) provides the set of @patches that each model has.

-[model.coffee](http://doc.agentbase.org/class/ABM/Model.html) holds the basis for your model.
+[Model.coffee](http://doc.agentbase.org/class/ABM/Model.html) holds the basis for your model.
 It is subclassed by all models.

-[util.coffee](http://doc.agentbase.org/mixin/ABM/util.html) is the base module for tools.
+[Util.coffee](http://doc.agentbase.org/mixin/ABM/util.html) is the base module for tools.

-[util_array.coffee](http://doc.agentbase.org/mixin/ABM/util.array.html) contains helpers that are included in Array.
+[Util_array.coffee](http://doc.agentbase.org/mixin/ABM/util.array.html) contains helpers that are included in Array.

 Full documentation can be found on [doc.agentbase.org](http://doc.agentbase.org/).